 On P552L50 (CID #7254):

-The PE field, if present, shall be transmitted with the same average power as the Data field and shall not cause significant power leakage outside of the spectrum used by the Data field.
+The PE field, if present, shall be transmitted with the same average power as the Data field.
 Other than that, its content is arbitrary.
-In an OFDMA EHT PPDU or punctured non-OFDMA EHT PPDU, the spectrum used by the PE field is commensurate with the locations and sizes of the occupied RUs or MRUs in the Data field.
+In an OFDMA EHT PPDU or punctured non-OFDMA EHT PPDU, the spectrum used by the PE field shall be commensurate with the locations and sizes of the occupied RUs or MRUs in the Data field to minimize power leakage outside of the spectrum used by the Data field.
 For example, for a 20 MHz OFDMA EHT PPDU, if the occupied RU in the Data field is 106-tone RU, the PE would have a spectrum that is approximately 10 MHz wide.